Econ PhD (U.S. & India)

 Focus on comprehensive exams - For the most part, your focus must be to qualify your comprehensive exams for microeconomics and macroeconomics.
 Most schools usually give you qualifying grades for the initial two semesters so that you can prepare well for the comps, but don't quote me on this.
 It depends on the culture of the school.
 So, inquire (off-records) with senior PhD students in your economics department.
 Regardless, qualifying the comps should be your primary goal.

 Study ahead - Trust me, the professors are going to be teaching at Godspeed, and you would definitely have 2-3 homework assignments to complete each week.
-And most of the problems on those assignments would be framed by the professors themselves, so there would be no way to look for help from online resources.
+And most of the problems on those assignments would be written by the professors themselves, so there would be no way to look for help from online resources.
 The only help provided to you would be by the TA of the course and the professor themselves.
 But do not approach them without attempting the assignments yourself or with general queries.
 Be as specific as possible so that they know that you have put in the effort to actually solve the problems.
 All this is going to be really hard.
 So make it easy by studying ahead.
 Contact your seniors before beginning the programme and ask for detailed course descriptions for each of the courses so that you can read prescribed texts beforehand and be ready for huge amounts of work being thrust in your face day in and day out.

 Be reactive - Begin your homework and TA work as soon as it is assigned and finish it ASAP.
 These are the tasks that have deadlines that must be met.
 However, what is more important is your weekly (or rather, daily) review of all material including homework assignments, because this is the real deal; this is what would help you master all course material.
 If you do not begin these urgent but relatively unimportant tasks (i.e. homework and, especially, TA assignments) as soon as you receive them, there is little time left for review, and before you know it, the comps would be upon you.